Allocation of Members

 A committee under the general direction of the Parliamentarian (or designee) will open and count the ballots.
 No candidate for any office may participate in the counting of ballots.

 Results of the election will be announced at the meeting during which ballots are counted.
 In order to be elected to any office, a candidate must receive 50% plus 1 vote of the votes cast for that office.
-If a runoff for any position is necessary, a special meeting will be held and comparable balloting procedures will be employed.
+In the event that no candidate receives the required number of votes, a runoff election shall occur on the same day as the election meeting.
+If there are more than two candidates for an office, the runoff election will be between the two candidates receiving the most votes.

 4. An officer is limited to two consecutive terms in any one office.
 Officers may be elected to additional non‑consecutive terms.